Get Help from GEPA

 La Jolla, CA 92093

 Admitted students: If you have attended and earned a degree from an institution outside of the United States, you are required to complete and submit a Course-by-Course evaluation, as detailed in your applicant status portal.
-Official documents from international institutions will not be accepted during walk-in hours and will not fulfill your requirement to submit a Course-by-Course evaluation.
 We are unable to provide exceptions to this requirement.

 Frequently Asked Questions